 U.S. and international data security and privacy laws apply to our business.
 As a general matter, our core software platform does not rely on third-party cookies, persistent identifiers or cross-site technology, but our measurement of digital ads depends, in part, on the use of certain tracking technologies to measure a user's views and interactions with digital ads.
 As such, we rely on limited personally identifiable information to enable some aspects of our services.
 Our ability, like those of other advertising technology companies in the verification space, to use such tracking technologies is governed by U.S. and foreign laws and regulations, which change from time to time.
 Additionally, many countries have data protection laws with different requirements than those in the U.S. and this may result in inconsistent requirements and differing interpretations across jurisdictions.
 Governments, privacy advocates and class action attorneys are increasingly scrutinizing companies for compliance with data privacy requirements and the sufficiency of existing frameworks.
 Among the most sensitive topics currently being debated is the issue of the transfer of personally identifiable information between countries (known as onward transfers), with a particular focus on transfers from the European Union ("EU") to the United States.
-After the Court of Justice of the European Union's invalidation of the Privacy Shield, a transfer mechanism we rely upon, have come under scrutiny although they remain valid.
+After the Court of Justice of the European Union's invalidation of the Privacy Shield, a transfer framework established by the EU and the United States to facilitate onward transfers, the Standard Contractual Clauses, the transfer mechanism we rely upon, have come under scrutiny although they remain valid.
 Although in 2022, EU and U.S. officials announced an agreement on "Privacy Shield 2.0" had been reached, it has not yet been officially adopted by the European Union.
 The continued uncertainty around the feasibility of onward transfers from the EU to the United States has the potential to adversely affect our operations and business.